schokotets/pdf-slides-utils/README.md

 ## pdfdeanimate-image.py

+The dependencies for this script can also be installed via `pip install -r requirements.txt`.

 This utility removes the "animation" (step-by-step reveal) slides from a pdf.

 - It takes a pdf file that was exported from a presentation.